 Palaeontology and Historical Geology

-The geoscientific sections of the Forschungsinstitut Senckenberg were for the first time united under the roof of a Palaeozoological-Geological Department by Drevermann when a university was founded in Frankfurt in 1914, and some of the institutes including geology/palaeontology were jointly run by Senckenberg and the university.
-In the succeeding area of Rudolf Richter, the abbreviated name “Geological Department” became common use.
-In 1984, Messel research was included in the department, but became an independent department later (1992).
-A new Section “Historical Geology and Facies” was founded within the department in 1996, and the Palaeobotanical Section was transferred to the department in 2005.
+The geoscientific sections of the Forschungsinstitut Senckenberg were for the first time united under the roof of a Palaeozoological-Geological Division by Drevermann when a university was founded in Frankfurt in 1914, and some of the institutes including geology/palaeontology were jointly run by Senckenberg and the university.
+In the succeeding area of Rudolf Richter, the abbreviated name “Geological Division” became common use.
+In 1984, Messel research was included in the division, but became an independent division later (1992).
+A new Section “Historical Geology and Facies” was founded within the division in 1996, and the Palaeobotanical Section was transferred to the division in 2005.

 Independent from the geological and palaeontological sections, there was a Mineralogical-Petrographical Section existing at Senckenberg until the 1920ies.
 Later, no further curator for these collections was hired and the material was administrated together with the palaeontological collections.

 With the foundation of the new Section Meteorite Research, the subject of the inorganic processes of rock formation were strengthened.
 The large meteorite collections of the Max Planck Institutes in Mainz and Heidelberg were given to this section on the basis of a permanent loan.